USS Leedstown (APA-56): Invasion of the Marshall Islands

 The ship sailed from Honolulu 22 January bringing troops to Kwajalein 31 January for the invasion of the Marshall Islands, a major step in the Navy's mighty island hopping campaign which relentlessly pushed Japan back to her home islands and defeat.
 After the Marshalls were secured, she departed Kwajalein 5 February and spent the next 3 months transporting supplies and reinforcements to the Solomon and Marshall Islands.

 Invasion of Guam

 From 10 to 28 May, the ship was at Tulagi, training for the amphibious assault on Guam.
 Sailing 12 June, she debarked her troops in the resistless assault on Guam, 21 July.
 Leedstown cared for 270 battle casualties, and departed 5 August for Guadalcanal, returning many of the wounded for hospitalization.

-Invasion of Pelelius
+Invasion of Peleliu

-The busy APA rehearsed for the next operation and departed Guadalcanal 8 September for the invasion of Peleliu 15 to 20 September.
+The busy APA rehearsed for the next operation and departed Guadalcanal 8 September for the invasion of Peleliu 15 to 20 September 1944.
 During this operation, she repaired numerous landing craft and cared for a total of 326 casualties.